High-dimensional Bayesian filtering through deep density approximation: Introduction

 Classical solution strategies include Kalman-type methods and particle filters.
 While successful in low dimensions, these approaches face severe challenges in high-dimensional and nonlinear settings: the curse of dimensionality causes particle methods to degenerate \cite{bickel2008sharp,snyder2011particle,snyder2015performance}, and linearization-based approximations commonly utilized in Kalman filters lose accuracy \cite{ehrendorfer2007review,HAN20081434}.
 To overcome these limitations, recent research has explored probabilistic numerical methods that reformulate the filtering problem through associated Partial Differential Equations (PDEs) and Backward Stochastic Differential Equations (BSDEs).
 Pioneering work has shown that deep neural networks can be used to approximate high-dimensional PDEs and BSDEs with remarkable success \cite{Arnulf_PDE, E_2017}.

 Building on this foundation, the deep splitting method and the deep BSDE method were recently extended and analyzed in the filtering context, leading to the Deep Splitting Filter (DSF) \cite{baagmark2024convergent} and the deep BSDE Filter (BSDEF) \cite{baagmark2025nonlinear}.
-In the present paper, we provide a systematic numerical comparison of these two approaches, including log-scale variants that solve the corresponding log-equations.
+In the present paper, we complement the initial numerical evaluations of the DSF and BSDEF by providing a systematic numerical comparison of the these two approaches.
+We also propose log-scale variants that solve the corresponding log-equations.
+Recasting the equations to log-scale yields positivity-preserving schemes for the density approximation and improves numerical stability in regimes where the filtering density becomes small.
 Across a broad suite of linear and nonlinear examples, spanning moderate to high dimensions, we investigate accuracy, robustness, and computational cost, and benchmark against the Ensemble Kalman Filter (EnKF), the Extended Kalman Filter (EKF), and a bootstrap Particle Filter (PF).
 Our aim is to examine the regimes in which these deep density approximations, particularly their log variants, offer practical advantages over classical alternatives.
 The code for the implementation is publicly available\footnote{\url{https://github.com/bagmark/deep-density-filtering}}.